jowharshamshiri/ws/docs/testing.md

 - **Performance**: Tests don't slow down the suite unnecessarily
 - **Maintainability**: Tests are clear and well-documented

-The comprehensive test suite ensures Nomion remains reliable, safe, and performant for mission-critical operations across all supported platforms and use cases.
+The comprehensive test suite ensures Workspace remains reliable, safe, and performant for mission-critical operations across all supported platforms and use cases.